×

 What residency documents or visas did I need if I will be in Guatemala for a while?

 "If you plan to stay in Guatemala for an extended period of time, you will need to obtain a residency visa.
 Depending on the length of your stay, you may need to apply for a temporary or permanent residency visa.
 You will need to provide documentation such as a valid passport, proof of financial stability, and a criminal background check.
-Additionally, you may need to provide proof of health insurance and a medical certificate," said one person in Guatemala.
+Additionally, you may need to provide proof of health insurance and a medical certificate," explained one expat living in Guatemala.

 Get Quote